trothaar/100-days-of-code/log.md

 # 100 Days Of Code - Captain's Log

+### Authors' Note

+Shortly after I completed my Simon game, I was diagnosed with breast cancer.
+I have had to suspend my participation in this challenge due to having to simultaneously concentrate on my treatments and on continuing to run my existing business/make money.
+I am getting surgery soon, after which I hope to recommence this.

 ### Day 57: May 21, 2017

 **Today's Progress**: I finally finished my Simon game and claimed my FCC front-end dev certificate!